ADVERTISEMENT

 TIPS

 i.)
 The speaker gave a negative answer and provided his reason at once.
-Then gave two specific examples that would make the examiner understand his point-of-view clearly.
+Then gave two specific examples that would make the examiner understand his point of view clearly.
 You can never go wrong with a direct answer.

 ii.)
 The speaker developed his answer by borrowing a common saying about the absence of perfection.
 Using a saying or proverb is a very good way to start an answer as it helps you showcase your language prowess to the examiner.
 Anyway, he talked about the time when he couldn’t make himself tidy and transitioned to talking about a special case of an OCD person.
 It’s a well-developed answer!